holuborhee/Tell-It/readme.md

 DB_PASSWORD=YOUR PASSWORD

 ```
-3. Rename the ".env.example" to ".env"
+Lastly, Rename the ".env.example" to ".env"

 ### Run the app